 First, the fees do not arise from gas moving through the producer's system.
 These fees at issue are incurred by MarkWest as it transports and processes (in its own system) the purchased raw gas into raw make and residue gas, and then into NGLs, and then transports the NGLs (in its system or systems of third parties) to the point of sale to MarkWest's customers.
-As the NGL Agreement acknowledges, these "fees and expenses" on the settlement statement are "incurred by MarkWest."
-D.R.0167 at ¶ 5(C)(i).
+As the NGL Agreement acknowledges, these "fees and expenses" on the settlement statement are "incurred by

+MarkWest."
+F.D.D.R.0167 at ¶ 5(C)(i).
 It further clarifies that the fees and expenses are to be paid "in connection with the receipt and exchange of Producer's Raw Make for Fractionated Products" that MarkWest pledges to do.
-D.R.0160 at ¶1(B) & D.R.0162-4 at §5(A).
+F.D.D.R.0160 at ¶1(B) & F.D.D.R.0162-4 at §5(A).
 Taken in conjunction, these contractual provisions clarify that the fees and expenses listed on the settlement statement are only incurred by MarkWest in connection with MarkWest's processing, fractionation and transportation to its customers.

 More importantly, these fees are incurred as natural gas moves through the processing and fractionation plants owned and operated exclusively by MarkWest and transportation systems owned by third parties, a fact acknowledged by the Respondent and WVOTA.
-D.R.0030 at ¶¶ 5, 7, & 9; D.R.0381-83.
+D.R.0025 at ¶¶ 5, 7, & 9; F.D.D.R.0381-83.
 Undisputed schematics, contracts, and testimony provided at the evidentiary hearing demonstrate precisely what facilities were owned by Petitioner (being to the left of the "red line") and what facilities were owned by MarkWest (being to the right of the "red line") which include the processing and fractionation plants.
-D.R.00259-60; D.R.0370-72; D.R.0381-83.
+F.D.D.R.00259-60; F.D.D.R.0370-72; F.D.D.R.0381-83.
 For these reasons, the fees listed in the settlement statements do not arise from natural gas moving through "the system of the producer," as required by Regulation 4.8.1.
-These fees instead arise from natural gas moving through systems and facilities undisputedly owned by MarkWest, the purchaser, 11 during its own processing and fractionation, and from MarkWest's processing facilities to MarkWest's point of sale to third parties.
-Thus, under the clear and unambiguous prerequisite language of Regulation 4.8.1, the fees on the settlement statements cannot be transportation and transmission costs of Petitioner subject to deduction.
-WVTOA, however, claimed that it was not "determinative that the fees being charged to the Petitioner here are in fact for activities that are occurring in the purchaser's processing plants," thereby wholly disregarding the "through the system of the producer" language in Regulation 4.8.1.
-D.R.0035.
-WVTOA
+These fees instead arise from natural gas moving through systems and facilities undisputedly owned by MarkWest, the purchaser, during its own processing and fractionation, and from MarkWest's processing facilities to MarkWest's point of sale to third parties.
+Thus, under the clear

-11 Clearly, MarkWest is not the producer at issue in this case, as it is Petitioner's severance taxes that are at issue and Petitioner and MarkWest are distinct and unrelated entities.
+&lt;sup>12 Clearly, MarkWest is not the producer at issue in this case, as it is Petitioner's severance taxes that are at issue and Petitioner and MarkWest are distinct and unrelated entities.
 To the extent Respondent argues otherwise, MarkWest is not a producer at all, under the statutory definition.
-A producer is defined as "every person who engages in the business of severing . . . for his sale, profit or commercial use any natural resource products from his own land or from the land of another" W. Va.
+A producer is defined as "every person who engages in the business of severing . . . for his sale, profit or commercial use any natural resource products from his own land or from the land of another . . . ."
+W. Va.
 Code R. § 110-13A-2.13.
-The legislative rule continues that a "producer must have a direct interest in the minerals in place and look solely to mineral sales proceeds for his income from the production."
+The legislative rules continue that a "producer must have a direct interest in the minerals in place and look solely to mineral sales proceeds for his income from the production."
 Id.
 Here, it is undisputed that the natural gas at issue was originally severed from the earth by Petitioner, and MarkWest only came to own and possess the raw gas afterwards through the Gas Processing Agreement and NGL Agreement.
-D.R.0030 at ¶ 5.
+D.R.0025 at ¶ 5.
 MarkWest therefore has no direct interest in the minerals in place and did not sever or extract those natural resources.
 Accordingly, MarkWest does not qualify as a producer under the applicable definition.